 2. At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution including laboratory work, internships, practicum, studio work, and other academic work leading to the award of credit hours.

-The University awards four credits for all courses in all graduate (KUO and on-campus) degree programs.
-Courses require students to expend 120 hours of effort per term: seven week courses require 20 hours of student work per week; nine week courses require 15 hours per week; twelve-week courses require 16 hours per week.
+The University awards three or four credits for all courses in all graduate (KUO and on-campus) degree programs.
+Courses require students to expend between 90-120 hours of effort per term: seven week courses require approximately 20 hours of student work per week; nine week courses require approximately 15 hours per week; twelve-week courses require approximately16 hours per week.

 Kettering University Online [KUO] courses require a considerable amount of class time in the form of discussion board activities, synchronous webinars, or other online interactions, including individual interactions with professors.
 Preparation, research, viewing of media, and assignment completion require additional time.

 Earned hours (EHRS) – represent work equivalent to that defined for a University credit hour that the student has successfully completed at Kettering University, at another university or by examination.
 Not all earned hours necessarily apply to the specific degree program being pursued by the student.

 Grade Point Average (GPA) – is computed for each term individually and cumulatively.
 In either case, the weighted GPA is computed by dividing the total quality points earned by the total quality hours accumulated.

 GPA hours (GPA-HRS) – are equal to the credit hour value of the course and are awarded only for course work taken at Kettering University.
 Only course work resulting in GPA hours is used in computing a student’s grade point average (GPA).

 Quality Points (QPTS) – are a computational value used to compute a student’s grade point average (GPA).
 The quality points earned for a given course are equal to the credit hour value of the course multiplied by the numerical equivalent of the letter grade.